8 Tips to Help You Grow Your YouTube Channel

 When you’re just starting off your YouTube channel, you may be tempted to fill it with video content no matter what it is.
 While it’s great to have plenty of content available for interested viewers, you also don’t want to sacrifice quality for quantity.

-A posting schedule and content planner will help you stay on the right track, but don’t allow yourself get overwhelmed by this to the point where you start uploading videos you’re not proud of just to keep up.
+A posting schedule and content planner will help you stay on the right track, but don’t allow yourself to get overwhelmed by this to the point where you start uploading videos you’re not proud of just to keep up.
 Take your time with recording and editing because content that doesn’t meet certain standards can drive away traffic, you can use some video editing software to improve your videos.
 Think about all those times you’ve clicked out of a video because it was grainy or because the audio was hard to understand.
-If you’re concerned that your camera or mic aren’t the best on the market, this isn’t all there is to it.
+If you’re concerned that your camera or mic isn’t the best on the market, this isn’t all there is to it.
 A mediocre camera and microphone can get the job done well you just have to take the time to learn how to make a video that is appealing using these tools.
 As you learn more, your videos will improve and you may even start getting money from your videos that you can invest in new equipment.

 The amount of time viewers spend watching a video or on your channel in general can affect how well your channel performs and can also give you a boost in the YouTube algorithm.
 Because of this, it’s super important that you use your time wisely.
 Think about all those times you clicked on a video because of its title only to spend 5 minutes of your time watching the vlogger talk about something completely off topic.
 Although this isn’t uncommon, it can cause viewers to close your video before you even get to the topic.